-Below are two dilemmas to think about with a partner in the classroom and not on IM, facebook, or Match.com.
-Read the dilemmas, and discuss how you would address the issues.
+Below are two dilemmas to think about on your own.
+Read the dilemmas, and consider how you would address the issues.
 Remember, there are no right or wrong answers.
 These dilemmas are for you to explore.

 Ethical Dilemma: The Press Release

 You are the new employee for an IT consulting firm that develops and installs custom software and databases for federal and private clients.
 Your supervisor asks you to write a press release to be sent to national news agencies about a new software product.
 The software comes from a vendor in which your company owns a large amount of stock.
 The software allows your co-workers to work at any computer in the world with Internet access and be networked into their own PCs at the home office; as long as they have an Internet connection, they’re able to use their home office computer files.
 Unfortunately, this software doesn’t exist.
 You’re being asked to write about a product you’ve never used.
 The company doesn’t even have a beta version available.

 This is one of your first assignments, and you’re very concerned about pleasing your supervisor, who was gracious enough to give you the position you hold.
 Your supervisor gives you a deadline of shortly before the software vendor’s stock goes public (is open to be bought by the public in auction or stock exchanges).
 Knowing that your company is promoting a product that doesn’t exist concerns you.
 Also, you have some concern that your company seeks to profit unfairly from the public sale of this software company’s stock.
 You assume that favorable press for the company’s “new” product will cause the stock to rise.